agerwitz/ultimate-guide-to-bosh/README.md

 The `bin/ctl` running script is then uses `exec` to replace the current running shell (the wrapper `bin/ctl` script) with a new command `/var/vcap/packages/zookeeper/bin/zkServer.sh`

-If the script only used `echo $$ > pid` and `exec run-software` then the software would be run with escalated root user privileges.
-Instead the zookeeper application will be run as a restricted `vcap` user and `vcap` group using the `chpst` command.
+If the script only used `echo $$ > pid` and `exec run-software` then the software would be ran with escalated root user privileges.
+Instead, the Zookeeper application will be ran as a restricted `vcap` user and `vcap` group using the `chpst` command.

 Combined together we have a common pattern in many BOSH job templates: